 Popular things to do – Sedona is one of the best places to hike in the US, but it is also a wonderful place to get off-road in a jeep, shoot stunning photography, visit historic sites and drink wine.

-Is West Fork Trail Worth It?
+Is West Fork Of Oak Creek Trail Worth It?

 West Fork Trail is a hugely popular and revered hike in Sedona, almost to a cult classic level.
 It offers a wonderful escape from the chaotic hikes closer to town but it does require more effort to reach.